The Married Filing Separately Tax Filing Status

 You must file a separate return if your spouse is unwilling or unable to consent to filing a joint return with you.
 Both of you must sign the return when you file together.
 An exception to this rule exists when one spouse dies during the tax year.

-The married filing separately (MFS) filing status is generally perceived as the least beneficial of all the filing statuses because MFS taxpayers are prohibited from claiming several tax breaks:
+The MFS filing status is generally perceived as being the least beneficial of all the filing statuses because separately filing married taxpayers are prohibited from claiming several tax breaks.
+These include:

 - Student loan interest deduction